PolarClient-v2/Releases/README.md

    - Place the downloaded Polar Client `.jar` file into your `.minecraft/mods` folder.

 4. **Configure the Settings**
-   - Launch Minecraft with Forge, navigate to the Polar Client settings, and adjust the configurations based on your mining preferences.
+   - Launch Minecraft with Forge, launch Hypixel, navigate to the Polar Client settings using the command /polar, and adjust the configurations based on your mining preferences.

 ## Usage